javalin/website/pages/index.md

     title="<h1>An active community</h1>"
     paragraph="
         Javalin 1.0 was released in 2017, and has been in steady development since.<br><br>
-        As of April 2022, the project consists of less than 7000 lines of code with more than 10 000 lines of tests.
+        As of August 2023, the project consists of around 8000 lines of code and 11 000 lines of tests.
-        It has more than a hundred contributors, more than four hundred forks, and more than five thousand stars on GitHub.
+        It has almost two hundred contributors, more than five hundred forks, and close to seven thousand stars on GitHub.
-        The project has around 300 000 downloads per month, and has been released 101 times in five years (about two times per month).
+        The project has around 400 000 downloads per month, and has been released 132 times in five years (about two times per month).
     "
 %}